Qiuben/TALineNet/README.md

 `python train.py dataset=Line_seq +experiment/Line_seq="default.yaml" model.with_mask=True model.backbone.with_lstm=True hardware.gpus=0`

+#### Training on Ev-WireframeSeq

-if train model on Ev-WireframeSeq, change the dataset to 'Wireframe_seq'
+To train on the Ev-WireframeSeq dataset, simply change the dataset argument from Line_seq to Wireframe_seq in any of the commands above.

 ### Testing